thanhlecongg/NaturalRobustnessNPR/README.md

 - This results are obtained by running [Cerberus](https://github.com/nus-apr/cerberus) (SHA: baed4074cdc1b0ff6b6c99619dbe70f508ec4004, dev-branch) on repair dataset in `data/repair_dataset`.
 Please following instructions in Cerberus and using configurations presented in the paper to reproduce these results.

 #### Transformations Data
 Our transformation data is stored in `data/repair_dataset/naturaltransform`.
 This dataset is generated based on our tool, CodeTransform `tools/CodeTransform` which is extended based on [SPAT](https://github.com/Santiago-Yu/SPAT).
 Please following the instructions in `tools/CodeTransform/README.md` to reproduce this dataset.
+If you are interested in our code transformation tool, please access the lastest version at this [link](https://github.com/thanhlecongg/NaturalCodeTransformer)

 #### Naturalness Evaluation
 Cross-Entropy values for original and transformed programs are stored in `data/entropy`.
 These results are generated using our tool CodeNaturalnessEvaluator `tools/CodeNaturalnessEvaluator`.
 Please following the instructions in `tools/CodeNaturalnessEvaluator/README.md` to reproduce these results.